History

 Image: Airstream-History-NASA-Mobile-Quarantine-Facility-MQF-1-1024x763.jpg

 Airstream’s relationship with NASA did not end once the MQFs were no longer in use.
 In 1983, NASA began using a modified Airstream Excella Motorhome, known as the Astrovan, to transport astronauts from the Operations and Checkout Building at the Florida Kennedy Space Center to the launch pad.
-The Astrovan was used from 1983 until the program was discontinued in 2011.
+From the ninth Shuttle mission (STS-9) in November, 1983 until the final Space Shuttle mission (STS-135) in July, 2011, every Space Shuttle crew rode in the Astrovan to the launchpad.